takenet/deckard/docs/getting-started.md

 ## Consuming Deckard

 Deckard exposes a gRPC service that can be consumed by any gRPC client.
-You can find the proto file [here](/proto/deckard_service.proto).
+You can find the proto file [here](/proto/deckard_service.proto) and a documentation of our exposed service and messages [here](proto.md).

 We suggest the usage of [Postman](https://www.postman.com/) to consume the gRPC service manually.
 You can follow the steps below to configure Postman to consume the gRPC service: